Skip to main content

 learn-more

-The learn-more command provides the ability to retrieve additional descriptions from the CLI for SAST vulnerabilities.
+The learn-more command retrieves additional descriptions from the CLI for SAST vulnerabilities.

 The command must be run with the attribute query-id, which can be retrieved from a scan’s results and passed to this command.